patternplate/patternplate/docs/guides/virtual-folders.md

 ## Take aways

 * Meta data can be added to documentation in `frontmatter` blocks
-* Tags, flags, etc. mcan be used to search trough both components and docs
+* Tags, flags, etc. can be used to search through both components and docs
 * There is fuzzy and structured search in patternplate
-* Structured search queries can be used to crate **Virtual Folders**
+* Structured search queries can be used to create **Virtual Folders**

 ## Up next